3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 - GRUB-trenchboot - it updates GRUB, so it boots `slaunch` and in consequence LZ
 - LZ-trenchboot - it adds LZ which measures and runs Linux kernel (enables DRTM)
-- linux-kernel-trenchboot - customized NixOS kernel which also make some measurements
+- linux-kernel-trenchboot - customized NixOS kernel which also makes some measurements
 - initrd-trenchboot - customized initrd